JulieLouvrier/demres/README.md

 #> 12      3.188589        NA     0.1377865 1.041294   0.5324433    2.895078
 ```

-### Assessing the distance between the time-varying and the time-constant approaches
+### Assess the distance between the time-varying and the time-constant approaches

 The function `summary` calculates the distance between the time-varying
-resilience metric and the time-constant one by measuring the RMSE, rRMSE
+and the time-constant approaches by using the RMSE, rRMSE or the MAPE:
-and the MAPE:

 #### RMSE: